Paddle Steamer built 1924 by Ailsa Shipbuilding Co, Troon

 MEDWAY QUEEN was built for the New Medway Steam Packet Co.
 Ltd by Ailsa Shipyard, Troon (who also built her engines) and launched on 23 April 1924.
 Her design was based on the Ailsa-built BOURNEMOUTH QUEEN of 1908.

 After trials on the Clyde, she sailed to Rochester to replace the company's PRINCESS OF WALES and joined their other paddler, CITY OF ROCHESTER, operating from Strood and Sun Pier, Chatham.
-In 1936, the New Medway company was taken over by the General Steam Navigation Company (GSN) but New Medway kept its name, identity and livery of black hull, white promenande deck sides and cream funnel emblazoned with the company badge.
-MEDWAY QUEEN was present at the Coronation Review of the Fleet at Spithead 1937.
+In 1936, the New Medway company was taken over by the General Steam Navigation Company (GSN) but New Medway kept its name, identity and livery of black hull, white promenade deck sides and cream funnel emblazoned with the company badge.
+MEDWAY QUEEN was present at the Coronation Review of the Fleet at Spithead 1937 where she ran an excursion for a pre-booked party.

-In 1938, she was converted from coal to oil-fired steaming by the Wallsend Slipway & Engineering Company.
-In 1939, she carried children children who were evacuated from Kent to East Anglia, before being requisitioned by the Admiralty on 9 September for war service as a minesweeper.
+In 1938, she was converted from coal to oil-fired steaming by the Wallsend Slipway & Engineering Company although the work was done in Chatham.
+In 1939, she carried children who were evacuated from Kent to East Anglia, before being requisitioned by the Admiralty on 9 September for war service as a minesweeper.
 Her conversion to that role was carried out at the GSN Yard at Deptford Creek.
 A 12-pounder gun was fitted on the forecastle and a Hotchkiss gun was mounted on each paddle-box.
 Minesweeping gear was fitted aft and an enclosed bridge cabin was constructed.
 Repainted grey, she hoisted the White Ensign as HMS MEDWAY QUEEN and displayed the pennant J48.
+After trials she went to Chatham Dockyard for adjustments.
 At first, she was based at Harwich and carried out daily sweeps of the Thames and Medway estuaries.
 She was then transferred to Dover to join the 10th Minesweeping Flotilla patrolling the Dover Straits.

 In January 1964, she was towed to the East India Dock, London, and initial preservation attempts were made.
 In the event, she was sold to become a marina clubhouse on the River Medina, Isle of Wight, was towed there in January 1965 and opened in her new role on 14 May 1966.
-She was also in use as a nightclub but was replaced by the paddle steamer RYDE and became derelict.
+She was also in use as a nightclub and was joined by the paddle steamer RYDE.
+By the mid 1970s Medway Queen was derelict although Ryde continued in business.
 In 1984, she was sold and moved back to the Medway on a pontoon and berthed at St Mary's Wharf, Chatham.
 Shortly afterwards, the MEDWAY QUEEN Preservation Society was formed.

 The vessel sank at her moorings before being towed, on 1 November 1987, to Damhead Creek, Kingsnorth on the Hoo Peninsula.
 Eventually, a solution to restore the ship to full working condition was arrived at.
 The hull had deteriorated beyond repair, so the ship was dismantled to salvage the engines, paddles, and other equipment, the other funnel, paddle-boxes and some decking.
 All this was to be reconditioned and installed in a new hull, the latter being funded through a £1.86m grant from the Heritage Lottery Fund, announced in 2006.